 It is nestled in Clear Creek Valley, at the base of the foothills of the Rocky Mountains, and it is a gorgeous sight.
 In late spring and early summer, it is super lush and there are wildflowers everywhere, and in fall the trees live up to the town’s name – shimmering gold and lining Clear Creek.

 There are so many hiking and biking trails around Golden with many of them accessible from the middle of town – I wrote a post about the best hiking trails in Golden.
 In the hotter months, you can’t beat tubing the rapids of Clear Creek.
 It’s exhilarating and a great way to cool off.

 If you are interested in mountaineering, make sure to visit the American Mountaineering Museum, or if you are into Coors Beer, you can tour the brewery – I’ve heard you get free beer at the end.

 No matter what you are into, don’t miss Golden.

-Where to Stay in Golden: Table Mountain Inn, The Dove Inn, or newly-built The Eddy Taproom and Hotel.
+Where to Stay in Golden: Table Mountain Inn or the newly-built The Eddy Taproom and Hotel.
 For vacation rentals, stay at this historic carriage house or this charming studio in a historic home – both close to downtown Golden.

 Where to Eat in Golden: Start your day with a southern-style breakfast at Sassafras on their riverside patio.
 Golden Mill is a new food hall with five food vendors that include sushi, chicken, and tacos as well as New Zealand ice cream and pour your own beer taps.
 Sherpa House is a cozy spot for excellent Himalayan food and it is also a cultural center.